10 Best Places for Hunting in North America

 Canada has a thing against guns, so you may need to hire a guide.
 Guided hunts are allowed in BC.

 Cougar Creek Lodge is located in the wilderness of British Columbia, Canada, and specializes in fully guided combo hunts for moose, bear, white-tailed deer, cougar, lynx, and wolf.

 They also offer archery-only mule deer hunts as part of their guided combos.

-If you’ve never been and you’re looking for a hunting lodge, check out Cougar Creek Lodge.
+If you’ve never been and you’re looking for a hunting lodge with access to some of the best hunting spots, check out Cougar Creek Lodge.

 3. Montana: Every Hunter’s Dream

-Being the fourth largest state in the US, Montana has the reputation for being an outdoorsman’s dream come true.
+Being the fourth largest state in the US, Montana has the reputation for being one of the best states to hunt and find game in North America.
 The state is divided geographically with most of its major mountain ranges in the west and primarily prairie land in the east, with a few isolated peaks here and there.